-All you need to do is add 1 Teaspoon of Apple Cider Vinegar to 1/2 Glass Water and mix it together and sip while eating your food.
+All you need to do is add 1 teaspoon of Apple Cider Vinegar to 1/2 Glass Water and mix it together.
+Simply sip the mixture while eating your food.
 They say you will notice a big difference.

-Honey is also a natural soother and is therefore excellent for Heartburn.
+Honey is another natural soother and is therefore excellent for Heartburn.
 This Happy Tummy Honey recipe from Living Awareness is one to definitely try.

 - 1 cup Honey

 - 2 Tablespoons Powdered Fennel Seeds